vladimir-dejanovic/graphql-spring-boot-example/README.md

 Query implementation is almost exactly the same like all other my examples of Query.
 Only difference is annotation **@Component** at top.
 For full code just open  [Query.java](https://github.com/vladimir-dejanovic/graphql-spring-boot-example/blob/master/src/main/java/xyz/itshark/play/graphqlspringboot/example/resolves/Query.java)

+## Mutation implementation

+Mutation implementation is almost exactly the same like all other my examples of Mutation.
+Only difference is annotation **@Component** at top.
+For full code just open  [Mutation.java](https://github.com/vladimir-dejanovic/graphql-spring-boot-example/blob/master/src/main/java/xyz/itshark/play/graphqlspringboot/example/resolves/Mutation.java)

 ## Subscription implementation

 Subscription implementation is done using RXJava and by implementing **GraphQLSubscriptionResolver**